kushagarr/aws-eventbridge-cron/README.md

 - Timezone-aware helpers: `AWS.EventBridge.Schedule` pairs expressions with an IANA timezone (via the `tz`/`tzdata` packages) and exposes `nextRunTimes` variants for UTC, local, or fully-zoned outputs.
+- Convenience constructors accept canonical IANA names (`"America/New_York"`) in addition to the generated `TZLabel` constructors.
 - Extensive property-based test suite that mirrors the behaviour documented by AWS.